AnonymousAuthor000/Code2536/README.md

 You can use the default setting in all options.

-(5) Copy the 'BUILD' and 'register.cc' to the source code:
+(5) Copy the modified codes to the source code:

-`cp ./files/* ./tensorflow-2.9.1/tensorflow/lite/kernels/`
+`cp ./files/kernel_files/* ./tensorflow-2.9.1/tensorflow/lite/kernels/`

+`cp ./files/build_files/build.sh ./tensorflow-2.9.1/`

 2. Test